CortexFoundation/tech-doc/mining.md

 Any node participating in the network can be a miner.
 The successful miner of the winning block receives:

 - A static block reward for the 'winning' block, consisting of exactly 7.5 CTXC
-- All of the endorphines attach to the transactions set by the senders, that are executed within the winning block.
+- All of the endorphins attach to the transactions set by the senders, that are executed within the winning block.
 -  All endorphins consumed by the execution of all the transactions in the block submitted by the winning miner is compensated for by the senders.

 ## The Algorithm